RuiSMagalhaes/rails-Caretaker/README.md

 EMAIL_APP_PASSWORD=**********
 HOST=www.something.something
 ```
-1.3 You need to install sidekiq too, for those asynchronous jobs.
-To do that, do the following on your terminal:
+**-You need to install sidekiq too, for those asynchronous jobs.
+To do that, do the following on your terminal:**
 ```
 #TERMINAL
 brew update